 Then we realized that it was because of the increasing number of militants that were being bumped off as part of the new ‘zero tolerance policy’ of the state.
 The textbook modus operandi for this was that when an inmate accused of militancy had to travel to Punjab for a hearing, he would be accompanied by Punjab police officials.
 It was not unusual to hear that en route the prisoner had ‘run away’, never to be heard of again.
 We soon figured that this was code for when they had met with an ‘encounter’ and eliminated.
 But if a prisoner submitted a formal request to be put in fetters, the police could not claim he had run away.

 This request became very common in courts and soon enough encounter killings of this nature also reduced.
 Meanwhile, Sikhs in the Delhi Police were rounded up and went through intense grilling sessions to check for any proximity or sympathy towards Khalistani groups.
 We, in Tihar, also did not want to take any chances.
 It may be seen as discrimination on the basis of religion these days but all Sikh officers were removed from jail duty in anticipation of Indira Gandhi’s two killers being brought to Tihar.

 I remember two names clearly – M.S.
 Ritu, who was the deputy superintendent and another official, B.S.
 Bhatia – who were removed from their jail duties.
 Two other Sikh employees were also removed and transferred to a social work department and administration.
 I am not sure if they knew why they were being moved or whether they were insulted that their loyalty was being questioned, but they submitted to the order without much fuss.

-This excerpt from Black Warrant: Confessions of a Tihar Jail by Sunil Gupta and Sunetra Choudhury has been published with permission from Roli Books.
+This excerpt from Black Warrant: Confessions of a Tihar Jailer by Sunil Gupta and Sunetra Choudhury has been published with permission from Roli Books.